 However, Apple did not immediately respond to AppleInsider’s request for comment.

 It’s no mere coincidence that previous reports have suggested Apple’s probe into technology related to head-worn displays.

 Apple acquired the Canadian AR startup Vrvana back in 2017.
 Vrvana had developed a hybrid headset called Totem, which combined AR and VR into a single device, enabled 6DoF tracking with the help of an array of cameras, and also captured live views of the outside world for display on OLED panels situated in front of the user’s eyes.

 Apple, moreover, purchased AR headset lens maker Akonia Holographics in 2018.
 According to the now-decommissioned Akonia’s website, Akonia’s flagship HoloMirror product had successfully reproduced full-color, wide field-of-view images with a single layer of media with reduced system complexity that allowed for integration in smaller form factor devices, such as common eyeglasses.

-It is unclear as to whether Apple would rely on the waveguide, mixed reality, HoloMirror or another technology for its future plans.
+It is unclear whether Apple would rely on the waveguide, mixed reality, HoloMirror, or another technology for its future plans.

-AR is a hot topic in the current consumer electronics field, what with top-tier industry players and cellular providers showing much interest in it.
+AR is a hot topic in the current consumer electronics field, with top-tier industry players and cellular providers showing much interest in it.
 As per reports of ZDNet Korea, LG UPlus, a wireless subsidiary of Korean tech giant LG, was much curious about AR products like the Vuzix Blade smart glasses.
-According to LG UPlus CEO/Rep Director Ha Hyun Hwoi, the company aims to diversify 5G communications and to that end is exploring innovative AR and VR devices.
+According to LG UPlus CEO/Rep Director Ha Hyun Hwoi, the company aims to diversify 5G communications and explore innovative AR and VR devices.